 - To restart your Mac, click on the Apple Logo menu and then select Restart.

 - Check the iMessage app and see if the conversations in it are now getting updated.

-Method 3: Turn the apps off and then back on again
+How to Update Messages on Mac: Turn the apps off and then back on again